 Include Links to Other Relevant Posts on Your Blog

 It’s not enough to produce great content and hope that people find it – you have to be proactive.
-One of the best ways to increase traffic to your website is to use social media channels to promote your content.
-Twitter is ideal for short, snappy (and tempting) links, whereas Google+ promotion can help your site show up in personalized search results and seems especially effective in B2B niches.
-If you’re a B2C product company, you might find great traction with image-heavy social sites like Pinterest and Instagram.
+Social Media is a great way to increase traffic to your website and get your content in front of more people.
+Twitter is a great platform for short, snappy links, while search engines can help your site show up in personalized search results and is particularly effective in B2B niches.
+If you’re in a B2C niche, Instagram, Facebook, and Twitter are excellent platforms to promote your blog and drive more traffic to your website.

 Go After Referral Traffic